 Custom Shared Links:

-- Allow custom shared link URLs for links with open access: Custom URLs enable people to customize the URLs for created shared links.
+- Allow custom shared link URLs for links with public access: Custom URLs enable people to customize the URLs for created shared links.
 This applies to content you want to be readily accessible to large groups of people (externally or internally) using a customized URL that is easy to remember.
 If you make this link available as people with the link, the linked folder or file is publicly accessible.
 Custom URLs are appropriate for public-facing materials such as product documentation or marketing materials and are not intended for the secure sharing of sensitive content.

 - Enabling public custom URL: Check this box to enable the custom URL feature for open public sharing.
 Example of a custom link: https://.box.com/v/custom-public-link